Introduction

 - Adding too much too soon

-This is often the result of poor progression, not good training.
+This is often the result of poor progression.
+The good news is that it can be corrected.

-- Moderate soreness → reduce load slightly if needed
+- Moderate soreness → reduce load, reps or sets slightly

 If You Feel Strong